 - -L serial When writing a signed zone to "raw" or "map" format, set the "source serial" value in the header to the specified serial number.
 (This is expected to be used primarily for testing purposes.) - -n ncpus Specifies the number of threads to use.
 By default, one thread is started for each detected CPU. - -N soa-serial-format The SOA serial number format of the signed zone.
-Possible formats are "keep" (default), "increment", "unixtime", and "date".

-"keep" Do not modify the SOA serial number.

-- "increment" Increment the SOA serial number using RFC 1982 arithmetic. - "unixtime" This format sets the SOA serial number to the number of seconds since the beginning of the Unix epoch, unless the serial number is already greater than or equal to that value, in which case it is simply incremented by one. - "date" This format sets the SOA serial number to today's date, in YYYYMMDDNN format, unless the serial number is already greater than or equal to that value, in which case it is simply incremented by one. - -o origin The zone origin.
+Possible formats are "keep" (default), "increment", "unixtime", and "date". - "keep" Do not modify the SOA serial number. - "increment" Increment the SOA serial number using RFC 1982 arithmetic. - "unixtime" Set the SOA serial number to the number of seconds since epoch. - "date" Set the SOA serial number to today's date in YYYYMMDDNN format. - -o origin The zone origin.
 If not specified, the name of the zone file is assumed to be the origin. - -O output-format The format of the output file containing the signed zone.
 Possible formats are "text" (default), which is the standard textual representation of the zone; "full", which is text output in a format suitable for processing by external scripts; and "map", "raw", and "raw=N", which store the zone in binary formats for rapid loading by named. "raw=N" specifies the format version of the raw zone file: if N is 0, the raw file can be read by any version of named; if N is 1, the file can be read by release 9.9.0 or higher; the default is 1. - -P Disable post sign verification tests.